ArturSkrzeta/Linear-Regression/README.md

 <ul>
   <li>Determining the strength of ralationships betwenn variables - of how x values effects y values:
     <br>
-    - e.g. relationship between employee's age and income, earnings and marketing sped
+    - e.g. relationship between employee's age and income, earnings and marketing spend.
   </li>
   <li>Forecasting impact or effect on y values by changing one or more x values:
     <br>